$73,000. According to The Creative Group, that’s the average salary of a content strategist in today’s market.

 And not only did I take over a year to attempt to learn these things on my own, but I had a very minimal understanding of each concept even after that prolonged period.

-That all changed after 7 years of day in, day out, learning and applying myself to the field of content marketing and content strategy, and finally making my way to the top of my industry through good content marketing.
+That all changed after 7 years of day in, day out, learning and applying myself to the field of content marketing and content strategy, and finally making my way to the top of my industry through a ton of self-taught content marketing.

 But, once you develop the necessary traits, how do you actually go about getting a job in the industry?